PeerawatAltoTechCourse/MATAB-DSP/unit1_Intro_DSP.md

 - Energy refers to a measure of the total power or magnitude contained within the signal.

+- Energy is defined as the _sum of the squared magnitude of each sample_ over all time indices.

 <img width="233" alt="ENERGY2" src="https://github.com/PeerawatAltoTechCourse/MATLAB-DSP/assets/132571902/d0e600fd-338f-44d8-8030-a586cb3a07d6">